 What is the Three Peaks Challenge?

-Have you heard of the Three Peaks Challenge – but find yourself wandering exactly what it involves?
+Have you heard of the Three Peaks Challenge – but find yourself wondering exactly what it involves?
 We have all the information you need right here!

 The highest of the three mountains is Ben Nevis standing at 4,413 ft. above sea level.
 The famous peak, part of the Grampian Mountain range, was once a huge active volcano, which exploded and collapsed in on itself millions of years ago.
 Ben Nevis attracts thousands of visitors every year, the views from the summit really are breath-taking!